tmurakami/classinjector/README.md

 ClassInjector.from(new ClassSource() {
     @Override
     public ClassFile getClassFile(String className) throws IOException {
-        // Find bytecode from arbitrary sources.
-        byte[] bytecode = ...
+        // Find bytecode for the given class name from arbitrary sources. byte[] bytecode = ...
         // Return the ClassFile object with the given class name and its bytecode.
         // If no bytecode was found, return null.